57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### Program Examples

-Having reviewed the CU consumption of common operations in Solana, let's look at the CU usage of frequently used program constructs and syntax.
+After reviewing the CU consumption of common operations in Solana, let's examine the CU consumption of frequently used program constructs and syntax.

 #### Loop Statements